 To search for a suitable research match and supervisor, see the list of research opportunities.
 This lists all our research areas along with links to the relevant academic schools for more information.
 You are encouraged to make contact with staff who may be suitable potential supervisor(s) to discuss how your research interests will fit within the department.
 You may then be able to arrange a meeting, either face-to-face or by telephone, to discuss your proposed research in more detail.
 See the supervision page for more details.

-If you cannot find the research area you are looking for, or have any queries about the application process, you can either contact the relevant departmental postgraduate/research administrator or the Admissions team.
+If you cannot find the research area you are looking for, or have any queries about the application process, you can either contact the relevant departmental postgraduate/research administrator or the Research Degrees Office.
 See the Enquiries page for contact details.

 You should double-check entry requirements with the school or department in which you are applying to study, but in general you should hold a good first degree and a masters qualification (although this is not always essential).
 Relevant experience within the field may also be taken into account.
 If English is not your first language, take note of any English language requirements.
 The College’s standard requirement for English is IELTS 6.5 or equivalent.
 More details about language requirements can be found in the international students section.

-You can apply online in most cases – see below for the exceptions.
+One you have fulfilled steps 1 and 2 above, you should apply online.
 To get to the online form, see the A-Z list of research opportunities.
 Select your research area.
 You will then be able to select an online application form for your chosen research area.